microsoft/deploy-MLmodels-on-iotedge/README.md

    ```
    jupyter notebook
    ```
-9. Select correct kernel: set the kernel to be *Python [conda env: deployment_env]*(or *Python 3* if that option does not show).
+9. Select correct kernel: set the kernel to be `Python [conda env: deployment_env]`(or `Python 3` if that option does not show).

-10. After following the setup instructions above, run the Jupyter notebooks in the order of 01,02,03... in the chosen workflow.
+10. After following the setup instructions above, run the Jupyter notebooks in the order of `01`,`02`,`03`... in the chosen workflow.